Skip to Calculator

 Quick Answer

 Asphalt placed without proper compaction has too many air voids.
 Water gets in, the binder oxidizes faster, and the surface deteriorates years ahead of schedule.
-Compaction isn't a finishing detail — it's the step that determines whether a paving job lasts 5 years or 25.
+Compaction isn't a finishing detail.
+It's the step that determines whether a paving job lasts 5 years or 25.

 What Is Compaction?